richdanis/ML4H/Project 2/Report.md

 In the other embedding methods, one can set the dimension of the embeddings vectors to a fixed size and scale to larger datasets.
 However, the larger the dataset, the more different word vectors there are and thus the training time increases.

 **Q3: Code (2 pts)** <br>

-We fine-tuned the BERT model for predicting the positive sentiment of a tweet.
+We fine-tuned the BERT model, specifically the bert-base-uncased version (around 100 million parameters), for predicting the positive sentiment of a tweet.
+Because of the limited computational resources, we sample the train dataset down to 5000 tweets and the validation dataset down to 625 tweets.
+But for inference we let the test set unchanged.
 The following code snippet shows our training configuration.
 We are mostly using default configurations, with some minor changes.
 As the classes are very imbalanced, we are using a class weighted cross entropy loss and subclass the trainer class for this purpose.